imranismail/parameters.ex/README.md

 ## Usage

-Parameters behave like the `@doc` attribute and basically annotates the function with information about the parameters.
+Parameters behaves like the `@doc` attribute and basically annotates the function with information about the parameters.

 At the moment there are 4 macros for defining parameters.
 These are backed by Ecto's `field/3`, `embeds_one/3` and `embeds_many/3`.